Google Terms of Service

 - respect the rights of others, including privacy and intellectual property rights

-- don’t abuse or harm others or yourself (or threaten or encourage such abuse or harm) – for example, by misleading, defrauding, defaming, bullying, harassing or stalking others
+- don’t abuse or harm others or yourself (or threaten or encourage such abuse or harm) – for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing or stalking others

 Our service-specific additional terms and policies provide additional details about appropriate conduct that everyone using those services must follow.
 If you find that others aren’t following these rules, many of our services allow you to report abuse.
-If we act on a report of abuse, we also provide a fair process as described in the Taking action in case of problems section.
+If we act on a report of abuse, we also provide the process described in the Taking action in case of problems section.